cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

-- There is a new [`Cypress.Cookies`](https://on.cypress.io/api/cookies) interface which enables you to `get`, `set`, and even `preserve` cookies throughout your test.
-Useful to preserve cookie-based sessions between your tests.
-[Documentation is written here](https://on.cypress.io/api/cookies).
+- There is a new {% url `Cypress.Cookies` cookies %} interface which enables you to `get`, `set`, and even `preserve` cookies throughout your test.
+Useful to preserve cookie-based sessions between your tests. {% url 'Documentation is written here' cookies %}.

 **Bugfixes:**